 Sometimes it’s obvious that your child is having a medical emergency, but other times it’s not so clear.
 If your child is experiencing any of the following, you should bring him or her to the emergency department:

-The Arizona Chapter of the American Academy of Pediatrics (AzAAP) has certified 10 Banner Children’s locations through its Pediatric-Prepared Emergency Care, a voluntary program recognizing hospitals that have demonstrated their ability to stabilize and / or manage pediatric medical emergencies.
+The Arizona Chapter of the American Academy of Pediatrics (AzAAP) has certified 10 Banner Children’s locations through its Pediatric-Prepared Emergency Center program, a voluntary program recognizing hospitals that have demonstrated their ability and expertise to stabilize and/or manage pediatric medical emergencies.

 Our pediatric-prepared ERs include: